Diamondbacks vs. Twins Player Props Betting Odds

 Correa Stats

-- Correa has put up 85 hits with 23 doubles, two triples, 12 home runs and 40 walks.
-He has driven in 45 runs.
+- Correa has collected 86 hits with 23 doubles, two triples, 12 home runs and 40 walks.
+He has driven in 46 runs.

 Correa Recent Games